OpenBanking-Brasil/specs-seguranca/open-banking-brasil-dynamic-client-registration-1_ID1.md

 1. shall rely on ecosystem discovery services provided by Directory of Participants only;
 1. shall derive necessary Authorisation Server metadata by relying on an Authorization Servers OpenID Connect Discovery services only;
-1. where present, shall use endpoints advertised in mtls_endpoint_aliases as per clause 3.4 [RFC 8705 OAuth 2.0 Mutual-TLS Client Authentication and Certificate-Bound Access Tokens][RF8705];
+1. where present, shall use endpoints advertised in `mtls_endpoint_aliases` as per clause 3.4 [RFC 8705 OAuth 2.0 Mutual-TLS Client Authentication and Certificate-Bound Access Tokens][RF8705];

-### 3. Open Banking Brasil OpenID Connect Registration Provisions
+# Open Banking Brasil OpenID Connect Registration Provisions

-#### 3.1.
-Authorization server
+## Authorization server

 The Authorization Server shall support the [RFC7591], [RFC7592] and [OpenID Registration][OIDR]